Jun (Chinese entertainer): 2015–present: Debut with Seventeen

-In October 2012, Jun moved to South Korea to undergo training under Pledis Entertainment.
-From 2013 to 2015, he appeared on Seventeen TV and Seventeen Project: Big Debut Plan as a trainee alongside the future members of his band.
-His training period involved rigorous practice and preparation, in which he developed his skills in dancing and singing.
 He debuted as a member of Seventeen on 26 May 2015 under the stage name Jun.
 The group's first EP 17 Carat was released three days later, on 29 May 2015.

 In 2018, Jun and group member The8 participated in the Chinese music reality show Chao Yin Zhan Ji (潮音战纪).
 Jun won the first solo stage competition on the show with his performance of "Wo Ming Bai" (我明白), a Chinese cover of Seventeen's "Thanks", for which he wrote the lyrics.
 From October to December 2018, he co-hosted the Chinese music ranking show called Yo!
 Bang (由你音乐榜样).

 2018–present: Solo career and other ventures

 Jun released his first solo song and special single album Can You Sit By My Side (能不能坐在我身旁), which he co-wrote lyrics for, on 14 December 2018.
 In July 2019, he filmed a music video for the NetEase mobile game A Dream of Jianghu (一梦江湖).
 In 2020, he participated in the soundtrack of The King: Eternal Monarch with the song "Dream" in Chinese.

 On 5 February 2021, Jun released the single "Crow" (乌鸦); it was later repackaged onto his second single album Silent Boarding Gate (寂寞号登机口) released on 14 February.
 His single "Crow" entered the Billboard World Digital Song Sales chart at number 14 after less than one week of its release, marking Jun's debut as a solo artist on the Billboard charts.

 On 23 September 2022, Jun released his third digital single "Limbo" with two versions in Korean and Chinese.
 In China, he sold 29,000 copies of the digital album containing both tracks on QQ Music within the first week of release.
 The Korean version peaked at 26 on the Bugs Real-Time chart and became his first song to chart on the platform.
 On Melon, the track entered the daily chart for 23 September at 723, an improvement from "Crow" which had ranked at 948.
 On the Melon latest 24h (1 week) chart, "Limbo" (Korean Ver.) peaked at 14.